Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments: Design Process

 \subsection{Data}

-Our data is a calling context tree as represented by a Hatchet GraphFrame object.
-Thus, we have a tree network structure where each node has associated quantitative attributes.
-The set of attributes is fixed across the entire tree.
-There may be any number of attributes.
-Typically, both inclusive and exclusive time will be part of the attribute list.

-The size of the tree depends on the profiling tool which originally collected the data.
-The examples we use here were collected in one of two schemes.
-Caliper~\cite{caliper} collects data on functions that are manually marked, typically resulting in small trees focused on a narrow region an analyst sought to explore.
-HPCToolkit~\cite{adhianto2010hpctoolkit} collects data without human annotation and thus covers a much more complete portion of the code, resulting in a large and detailed tree.
-Although specific tree sizes vary depending on the program being analyzed, they do scale up with application parallelization.
-As an example, the Kripke datasets we used for our evaluation were approximately 1500 nodes and 2700 nodes, respectively.
-For massively parallel runs these can scale up to tens of thousands of nodes.
+Our data is a multi-variate tree network structure, with a fixed but arbitrary number of attributes greater than or equal to two.
+Tree sizes vary depending on the program being analyzed, the amount of parallelization, and the collection tool used.
+For example, our evaluation datasets are approximately 1500 nodes and 2700 nodes, respectively.
+For massively parallel runs these can scale up to tens of thousands of nodes, with tens of levels.

-Though both tools collect CCTs per parallel process, our interviews with frontline analysts did not discuss viewing the distribution across those processes.
-Rather, they started their Hatchet analyses with an aggregated per-run tree.
-We thus focused on that aggregated data.
+Though many tools collect CCTs per parallel thread, our interviews with frontline analysts did not discuss viewing the distribution across processes.
+Rather, they did their analyses with one tree that aggregates data across all processes.
+We thus focus on that aggregated data.